-When the wheels are installed on your Jayco the lug bolts must be tightened at 85-95 foot pounds of torque for 12" tires.
-Tighten 13" tires to 50-75 foot pounds of torque.
+Your Eagle Folding Camping Trailer is equipped with 12" or 13" tires depending on which model you own.
+When the wheels are installed on your trailer, the lug nuts must be tightened according to the following specifications:

+12" 85-95 foot pounds of torque

+13" 50-75 foot pounds of torque.

-WARNING: Because the axles on an RV do not drive or steer as automobile axles do, the motion of being trailered adds stress that can loosen lug nuts, especially during the initial break-in period.
+WARNING: Axles on camping trailers do not drive or steer as automobile axles do.
+The motions involved in being "trailered" adds stress that can loosen lug nuts, especially during the break in period.
 Wheel lugs can work loose.
-Check and tighten wheel lugs every 10, 25 and 50 miles when the unit is new or a tire is changed, then every 3,000 miles.
+Check and tighten wheel lugs every 10 miles, 25 miles, and 50 miles when the camping trailer is new or a tire is changed, and then check and tighten after periods of extensive breaking (such as coming down a steep grade) and every 3,000 miles.

 After your first trip, check the wheel lugs periodically for safety.
 The wheel lugs should then be checked after winter storage, before starting a trip, or following extensive braking.
 Over-tightening can distort wheel.
 Please observe the above recommendations for your safety and that of others.
-Size of lug bolts are 1/2" with 13/16" head.